 Day 7: Byron Bay to the Gold Coast Hinterland

 At the easternmost point of mainland Australia, hike the Cape Byron Walking Track (two hours) and see the first rays of light turn the Byron Bay Lighthouse pink.
 Watch out for migrating whales between May and November.
 Then make like the locals and surf (or learn to surf) the trademark waves along Byron’s coastline.
-Classes range from 2 1/2 hour private lessons with Soul Surf School to multi day workshops with Byron Bay Surf School, among many other local operators.
-Salty and sun kissed, hit the road again for the 90 minute drive north over the Queensland border and into the lush Gold Coast hinterland, a green wedge of bushwalks, lookouts and mountain retreats.
+Classes range from 2.5-hour private lessons with Soul Surf School to multi-day workshops with Byron Bay Surf School, among many other local operators.
+Salty and sun-kissed, hit the road again for the 90-minute drive north over the Queensland border and into the lush Gold Coast hinterland, a green expanse of bushwalks, lookouts and mountain retreats.
 Spend the night at Gwinganna Lifestyle Retreat to restore body and mind with indulgent spa treatments, movement classes and an organic menu designed to improve stomach, digestive and liver health.

 Day 8: Gold Coast